gvwilson/thirdbit/src/fiction/iffy/index.md

 Iffy's motor fit perfectly.
-A pair of metal-cored propellors on magnetic bearings clipped into place on top, and then all that was left was lenses for its cameras.
+A pair of metal-cored propellors on magnetic bearings clipped into place on top, and then all that was left were the lenses for its cameras.

 *Well, ain't you a beauty?* Iffy thought when she was done.
-The finished drone was the size of Iffy's fist and weighed no more than a couple of boiled eggs.
+The finished drone was the size of Iffy's fist and weighed no more than a couple of pieces of tofu.
 She ignored the rumble her stomach brought on by the analogy and offered the little machine to Wales.
 "Whaddaya wanna call her?"

 He shook his head.
 "All I did was push some buttons on the printer.
-You should give her a name."
+You should name her."

 Iffy hefted her tiny creation.
 "Can I call her Corvus?" she asked.